-Throughout the centuries, humans have incorporated social learning in their lives as a major learning approach.
+Throughout the centuries, humans have incorporated social learning into their lives as a major learning approach.
 The fact that human behavior is learned has made this possible.
 From initially being the only way to learn, it is now the fastest and most comprehensive learning method.

 In this article, you’ll find out how you can make good use of social learning and observed behaviors to help you learn faster and easier.

 The social learning theory as presented by Albert Bandura is simple.
-It suggests social learning is based on attention, retention, motivation and reproduction.
+It suggests social learning is based on attention, retention, motivation, and reproduction.

-Let’s get started with the first stage, attention.
+Let’s get started with the first stage: attention.